Ƶapp

 Having one or more Statutory Harbour Authority controlling the entirety of the bay would remove any ambiguity and would likely result in benefits to users of the bay.

-For a number of years the Council with CMAL, CalMac, the Northern Lighthouse Board and various stakeholders have worked to progress a solution which would result in all of the bay, including the approaches, being covered by provisions which would enable the bay to be fully managed.
+For a number of years, the Council with CMAL, CalMac, the Northern Lighthouse Board and various stakeholders have worked to progress a solution which would result in all of the bay, including the approaches, being covered by provisions which would enable the bay to be fully managed.

 In 2018 CMAL were ready to progress a Harbour Order which would leave the Council’s North Pier ‘nested’ within a new Harbour Authority.
 The Council’s Harbour Board were satisfied with this arrangement.
 However, there was some concern expressed locally regarding CMAL becoming the new Harbour Authority and following discussions CMAL paused their process to allow a community group to explore the possibility of forming a Trust Port.

-Whilst the community group had carried out a significant amount of work towards forming a Trust Port, the Council, in 2021, commissioned an independent third party to undertake an options appraisal in order to gain an independent view of the options available.
+Whilst the community group had carried out a significant amount of work towards forming a Trust Port, the Council, in 2021, commissioned an independent third party to undertake an options appraisal to gain an independent view of the options available.
 The options appraisal reported that whilst there is no inherent reason why a Trust Port would not be a good option in the future, there was no Trust Port suitably well progressed, “a great deal of work remains to be done”.
 The Harbour Board considered the options appraisal at their meeting in December 2021

 Image